oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 We also want a convenient place for the Provider to store the service urls without requiring a separate storage facility, while making the urls available only to datatoken owners.
 To solve this, the Provider *encrypts* the urls and lumps them in with the rest of the metadata (the plaintext part), to be stored on-chain.
 The Provider will decrypt as part of the data provisioning.

+- NOTE: as of Jan 6, 2020, the call below to `ocean.assets.create()` is failing [Github issue](https://github.com/oceanprotocol/ocean.py/issues/89) You can skip the rest of step 2, and successfully do steps 3 and 4 below.
+We are working to fix the issue.

 ```python
 metadata =  {
     "main": {